France won't block U.S. proposal on Western Sahara - envoys

 The idea of making U.N. human rights monitoring one of the tasks of the U.N. peacekeeping mission for Western Sahara, known as MINURSO, is something Morocco opposes but rights groups and the Polisario Front independence movement have long advocated.

-France, Rabat's traditional protector on the 15-nation Security Council, in the past has been prepared to block such proposals.
+France, Rabat's traditional protector on the 15-nation Security Council, has made clear in the past that it would use its veto to block on such proposals.
 But that is no longer the case, diplomats said.

 The U.S. suggestion for a human rights monitoring component of MINURSO came after Secretary-General Ban Ki-moon told the Security Council he advocated "sustained" independent human rights monitoring for the territory.